criblpacks/cribl-sentinelone-rest/README.md

 ----
 ## About this Pack

 This Pack is designed to collect, process, and output Microsoft SentinelOne data via the SentinelOne MGMT REST and GraphQL API's.
-It currently supports the following endpoints:
-*

 The Pack includes OCSF and Splunk output processing.
 OCSF data is mapped to the following Classes:
 * SentinelOne Alerts via MGTM REST API - [Detection Finding [2004] Class](https://schema.ocsf.io/1.4.0/classes/detection_finding)